2013

 2013-0306 20 Nov 2013 North Wales (East & Central)

-Concerns summary An inadequate mobility assessment led to the unsafe use of a stand aid for a non-weight-bearing resident.
+Concerns summary (AI summary) An inadequate mobility assessment led to the unsafe use of a stand aid for a non-weight-bearing resident.
 Staff lacked awareness of limitations and proper training, posing a significant risk of injury to vulnerable patients.

 Stuart Aaron Collins